mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 For most use cases you don't care about the *evaluation* returned and are just interested in the best move to make.

-Note that the library treats the *game state* and  *move* objects opaquely: it does not access them, nor does it now know to create them.
+Note that the library treats the *game state* and  *move* objects opaquely: it does not access them, nor does it directly construct them.
 The library obtains *move* objects by invoking the *listMoves* function supplied by the client programmer.
 Similarly, it obtains additional "game state" objects by invoking the *nextState* function (also supplied by the client programmer).